Best 12 Month CD Rates of 2021 (Updated Daily)

 If you compare today’s best 12 month CD rates with historical rates, they may not be impressive.
 With the Federal Reserve keeping interest rates low for the near future, deposit accounts will not command the interest rates that were common before the recession.

 Therefore, it may not make sense to lock in a rate for a long period of time.
 Once you agree to a term like five years, you’ll be stuck with it.
 Even if rates rise in the meantime.

 This is a good approach in an environment where rates are high and possibly falling, but not a great idea when rates are low and possibly increasing.
-Nevertheless, you can often find better rates for CDs than for savings and money market accounts, so if you know you won’t need your savings for three months, six months, or a year, you might be able to achieve slightly higher interest payments from the bank.
+Nevertheless, you can often find better rates for CDs than for savings and money market accounts.
+So if you know you won’t need your savings for three months, six months, or a year, you might be able to achieve slightly higher interest payments from the bank.
 One drawback is there is often a penalty for accessing your cash before your term is up.

 For the uninitiated, a certificate of deposit (CD) is considered a “time deposit.”
 CDs are generally considered cash or savings when it comes to asset allocation, but the “time” requirement presents a maturity date like a bond.
-This probably doesn’t matter for most individual savers and investors, but it does carry an important distinction for businesses whose investments are reported to regulatory authorities.
+This probably doesn’t matter for most individual savers and investors.
+But it does carry an important distinction for businesses whose investments are reported to regulatory authorities.

 Like savings accounts, CD interest rates are compared using APY, annual percentage yield.

 Compare The Best Online CD Rates For The Current Month